someparty/someparty/source/articles/2021-12-14-next-time-hit-me.html.markdown

 Edmonton melodic hardcore group [Wolfrik](https://www.wolfrik.ca/) recently detailed their upcoming debut for [Thousand Islands](https://thousandislandsrecords.bandcamp.com/) and [Lockjaw Records](https://lockjawrecords.co.uk/), a 10-song LP titled *Clones*.
 You can hear the riffy singles "Bashem" and "All Tongues" streaming now at Bandcamp, with the LP due on February 25.
 Perhaps to a fault, Thousand Islands churns out 90s-vibing skatepunk at an astonishing pace, but Wolfrik stands out for me with an Epitaph-era Hot Water Music gruffness that I'm entirely on board with.

 The new record arrives as the quintet's follow-up to the band's 2017 EP *Skeleton City*.
-Wolfrik features vocalist Dylan Toews, guitarists Kevin Perry and Mark Seifeddine, bassist Luca Properzi and drummer Nathan Troock.
+Wolfrik features vocalist Dylan Toews, guitarists Nathaniel Court and Mark Seifeddine, bassist Luca Properzi and drummer Nathan Troock.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=4134676368/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/track=3025923859/transparent=true/" seamless><a href="https://thousandislandsrecords.bandcamp.com/album/clones">Clones by Wolfrik</a></iframe>